aponsero/Artificial_metagenomes_variableSize/README.md

   - LIST_GENOMES : list of genomes that will constitute the artificial metagenomes
   - GENOMES_DIR : path to the directory where the genomes are stored, Beware GemSim won't work if this is not relative to $GEMSIM
   - RESULT_DIR : path to the output directory
+  - REL_OUT : relative path to the output dir for GEMSIM
 # parameters
   - NB_READS : nb reads to generate
   - NB_METAGENOMES : nb metagenomes to generate
   - MODEL : error/length model to use
   - MINI : nb minimum of organisms in the metagenomes
   - MAXI : nb maximum of organisms in the metagenomes
+  - SQUEUE : If set to TRUE, the abundance distribution will be squeued.
+1/5 of the organisms will represent around 60% of the total population.
+If set to FALSE, the abundance distribution of the organisms will be almost homogeneous.

   - OUTNAME  : indicate here the name to use for the output files
   - MAIL_USER : indicate here your arizona.edu email